unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--no-check`: Allow sending tokens to an address that do not exists on chain yet.
 - `--fees-included`: Specify that the fees must be deducted from the amount.
 By default the fees are paid on top.
 - `--fee`: Specify a dynamic fee in UNSat.
 Defaults to 100000000 satoUNS = 1 UNS.
+- `--text`: Publicly motivate your tokens sending.
+This reason will be written on chain ​​forever.
+- `--[no]-text-check`: Check if user knows that this text will be readable publicly forever. (--no-text-check to bypass this check).

 Some [global parameters](#global-parameters) may apply to this command.